 For the chimichurri:

 - 1 cup coarsely chopped fresh parsley, lightly packed

 - 1/4 cup coarsely chopped fresh cilantro, lightly packed

-- 1 to 2 medium cloves garlic, peeled and quartered
+- 1 to 2 cloves garlic, peeled and quartered

 - 3 tablespoons extra virgin olive oil, divided